1876070677/1876070677/README.md

   I am currently a M.S. student at the School of Computer Science and Information Engineering of the Catholic University of Korea. </br>
   My current research interests include software engineering and web engineering. </br>
   I usually use Java & Spring for development.
 In my publications, i also analyse java open source web apps.</br></br>
-  I can deploy my web apps on Docker.
+  I've deployed a few web apps on Docker.
 The deployed web apps can be found on the following websites.</br>
   1) My portfolio website: https://blog.shbox.kr (Currently not used) </br>
   2) Trinity Parser: https://parser.dobby.kr (This website shows some of the parsed information from our university's student management system) </br></br>
   I hope to be a backend developer or devops or software engineer</br></br>